databio/pararead/README.md

 ## Developing tools that use pararead

 The main model provided is an abstract class called`ParaReadProcessor`, for which concrete children are created by implementing a `__call__` method.
-This makes creates a callable instance that is then mapped over chromosomes.
+This creates a callable instance that is then mapped over chromosomes.

-The concept is generally described in this early [blog post](http://databio.org/posts/tabix_files.html), which initiated the project that eventually became pararead.
+The concept is generally described in this early [blog post](http://databio.org/posts/tabix_files.html), which initiated the project that eventually became `pararead`.
 More details will be forthcoming.